-2.6 AUDIBLE DETECT SIGNAL
+2.7 AUDIBLE DETECT SIGNAL

-Use the pushbutton on the front panel labeled BUZZER to enable an audible detect signal.
-When this feature is enabled (on), an audible signal activates whenever the detection zone for the selected channel is occupied.
-The audible signal indicates occupancy of the loop detection zone.
-This feature allows a technician to watch the detection zone on the street and confirm correct detector operation without having to look at the detector's front panel LEDs.
+The pushbutton on the front panel labeled BUZZER is used to enable an Audible Detect Signal.
+When this feature is enabled (ON), an audible signal will be activated whenever the detection zone for the selected channel is occupied.
+The audible signal indicates actual occupancy of the loop detection zone.
+This feature allows a technician to watch the detection zone on the street and confirm correct detector operation without having to look at the detector front panel LEDs as well.

-2.7 TEST MODE
+2.8 TEST MODE

-Test mode uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
+Test Mode uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
 Each channel's loop oscillator circuit is also tested to verify the correct frequency range in each of the four frequency selections.

-2.8 100 MILLISECOND MINIMUM OUTPUT
+2.9 100 MILLISECOND MINIMUM OUTPUT

-When the detector operates in Presence mode, two modes of operation are available for the call outputs; Normal mode or 100 Millisecond Minimum Output mode.
-Select the 100 Millisecond Minimum Output mode by way of a DIP switch on the two-position DIP switch module labeled S3 located on the PC board.
-When this feature is off, call outputs will stay on only as long as the detection zone is occupied.
-When this feature is on, every call output will have a minimum duration of 100 milliseconds.
+When the detector is operating in Presence Mode, two modes of operation are available for the CALL outputs; Normal Mode or 100 Millisecond Minimum Output Mode.
+100 Millisecond Minimum Output Mode can be selected via a DIP switch on the two-position DIP switch module labeled S3 located on the PC board.
+When this feature is OFF, CALL outputs will stay on only as long as the detection zone is occupied.
+When this feature is ON, every CALL output will have a minimum duration of 100 milliseconds.